dolevbas/dolevbas.github.io/_posts/aboutme.md

 title: About me
 subtitle:
 cover-img: /assets/img/me.JPG
-thumbnail-img: /assets/img/thumb.png
+thumbnail-img: /assets/img/me.JPG
-share-img: /assets/img/path.jpg
+share-img: /assets/img/me.JPG
-tags: [books, test]
+tags: [About me]
 ---

 I'm an astrophysics Ph.D student at Tel-Aviv university (TAU), where I do research at the field of planetary science and especially Exoplanets under the supervision